Step-by-step workflow guide

 Scoring Methodology

-How AIM scores 400+ products across six dimensions — and why those scores are deterministic.
+How AIM scores catalogued products across six core dimensions and conditionally applies Supply Chain Assurance.

 Teams & Access